SQL Server: FREE licenses for Failover

 There's a reason why we say you have to start an Enterprise Agreement true-up or renewal early, a year before the deadline.
 When you've done a true-up, start the next one immediately.

-When it's rushed – one or two months before the next renewal or true-up – the server data is often not thoroughly analysed for such discounts.
-Clients forget to discount passive SQL Server instances.
+When it's rushed – one or two months before the next renewal or true-up – the server data is often not thoroughly analysed, and you may easily miss on such discounts.
+Don't forget to discount passive SQL Server instances.

 What are passive SQL Server instances?